zogzog/cubicweb/doc/book/en/development/devcore/vreg.rst

 ``````````````````````

 Selectors are to be used whenever arises the need of dispatching on the shape or
-content of a result set or whatever else context (value in._cwuest form params,
+content of a result set or whatever else context (value in request form params,
 authenticated user groups, etc...).
 That is, almost all the time.

 XXX add and example of a single view w/ big "if" inside splitted into two views